 Troublesome questions such as these continued to plague the Bush administration.
 They included questions of mission in Iraq, of who our friends and enemies were, of why the Sunni Arab world continued to support the Iraqi resistance, and of whether, by turning political power over to the Iraqi Shiites, the United States was playing into the hands of Islamic extremists, including its long-standing enemies in Iran.

 Once having invaded and occupied, it was of course impolitic simply to turn back, or to confess wrongdoing.
 The decision to invade and the decisions made in the course of the occupation created other rhetorical dilemmas, not least tensions between the need to appear consistent and the need for flexibility, the need to appear credible and the need to dissemble.
 Dilemmas such as these bedevil political leaders.
 Routinely advised to stay on message, they are also criticized for sticking with failed messages.
 Damned if they seem evasive, they are ridiculed if their self-disclosures become self-damning.
 Honesty and openness are regarded as qualifications for office by a trusting public, but political leaders are often obliged to cover over narrow self-interest with the fig leaf of morality and the aura of sincerity.
 Leadership requires covering over transgressions of moral codes with cover stories.
-The astute leader plays double games: simultaneously wresting advantages from an adversary while pretending to have the other’s interests at heart.
+The astute leader plays double games: simultaneously wresting advantages from an adversary while pretending to have the adversary’s interests at heart.

 Neither is it always possible to satisfy competing interests simultaneously, or to reconcile conflicting interests.
 Consider the paradoxes, for example, of “liberating” Iraq by way of a “shock and awe” aerial bombardment, and of ordering its people to become “free” by way of an America-imposed electoral process.
 Imposing one’s will on a people while also trying to win their hearts and minds has been a perennial problem ever since the United States invaded and occupied Iraq.
 As of this writing it remains a problem in Afghanistan.